ArcGIS Online map viewer

 This nowCOAST™ time-offsets map service provides maps depicting the NWS

-(NDFD) at 6-hr increments out to 3 days (NDFD has forecasts out to 7 days which
+(NDFD) at 6-hr increments out to 3 days.
+(NDFD has forecasts of waves out to 6

-are available via the nowCOAST™ time-enabled map service for NDFD
+days which are available via the nowCOAST™ time-enabled map service for

 For more detailed information about layer update frequency and timing, please reference the

 nowCOAST™ Dataset Update Schedule.